 Structures such as buildings or bridges are often

-excitation of these structures usually is incoherent,
+Since the excitation of these structures usually is incoherent,

 a building after an earthquake.
-I also show that
+I also show that depending on

-the data-processing that is applied, either the
+the data-processing that is applied, either the propagating

 waves or the normal modes of the buliding can be retrieved.
 With

 I show the theory and apply this to the motion recorded in the

 Multiple scattered waves are not very useful for deterministic imaging in complicated media because there is no known algorithm to construct such an image.
 Because multiple scattered waves have long wave-paths, these waves are very sensitive to small changes in the medium.
 Coda wave interferometry is a new technique that can be used to detect minute changes in a strongly scattering medium using changes in the multiple scattered waves over time.
 This technique is analogous to speckle pattern interferometry as used in optics, but takes advantage of the phase information in recorded waves.
 Because of its modest hardware requirements, coda wave interometry has a large number of applications.
 These include geotechnical applications (dam-monitoring, tunnel monitoring), the evaluation of hazards (volcano and fault monitoring), non-destructive testing, locating earthquakes, and monitoring of hydrocarbon reservoirs.